Nagaland Tour Packages 2025

 The best time to visit is between October and May, especially during the Hornbill Festival in December.

-Nagaland is a cultural paradise.
+The culture of Nagaland is truly immersive and magical.
 With 16 major tribes, each has its own customs, language, and traditions.
-The Hornbill Festival,, held in December, is the biggest celebration where all tribes come together in a colourful display of music, dance, and food.
+The Hornbill Festival, Nagaland, held in December, is the biggest celebration where all tribes come together in a colourful display of music, dance, and food.

 The traditional morungs (tribal dormitories) are still seen in villages, showcasing the community-driven lifestyle.
 Nagaland’s handwoven shawls, wood carvings, and bead jewellery are popular souvenirs that reflect its artistic excellence.